 Google's developer preview betas are exactly that, early developer software.
 They aren't intended for anyone and everyone.
 Even though anyone that wants to try it can.

 In fact, Pixel owners will run into bugs, there's no question about that.
 Google themselves confirmed more than a few are present in the software when they released it back in March.
 I have it on my Pixel XL and Pixel 2, and it seems pretty stable.
 All I had to do was join the beta, click ok, and wait for the update to hit my phone.
-I already have the second beta program release too.
+I already have the 5th update too.
+It arrived on July 25th.

-We're expecting each release to get better and more stable as we move forward.
-In fact, the third release from June has the final API's for developers.
+Each update got better and better, and the 3rd release had the final API's for developers.
 That means no major API changes are coming, and developers can put the finishing touches on software and apps for Android P.

 Either way, you should only install it if you like living on the edge and can deal with issues.
 Yes, it has some benefits, but also a few cons.
 So far the software runs pretty smooth, and battery life seems decent.
 Don't say we didn't warn you though.

 You can try it on phones from Sony, OnePlus, Oppo, Essential, Nokia and a few others.
 Not just the Pixel and Pixel 2.
-Join the beta, flash the 4th preview, or wait for the 5th and final developer preview later this month or in early August.
+Join the beta, flash the 5th preview, or wait for Google to release it around the globe sometime in August.